meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-4-a-colored-cube/index.markdown

 ```
 {: .highlightglslfs }

-... and copy it in the final output color :
+... and copy it to the final output color :

 ``` glsl
 // Ouput data